mnislam01/Word-Game/README.md

 # Word-Game
-An interactive word game in python
+An interactive word game in python.
+Either you can play or let your computer play for you :)

 # How to run